Next: Defining Directories, Previous: Automatic Remaking, Up: Autoconf FAQ [Contents][Index]

 srcdir = @srcdir@ VPATH = @srcdir@

-to the value of another variable (see Variables listed in VPATH.
+Do not set VPATH to the value of another variable (see Variables listed in VPATH.

-substitutes the correct value for srcdir
+configure substitutes the correct value for srcdir when

 it produces Makefile.

-Do not use the make
+Do not use the make variable $<, which expands to the

-file name of the file in the source directory (found with VPATH
+file name of the file in the source directory (found with VPATH),

 except in implicit rules.
 (An implicit rule is one such as ‘.c.o’,